Quantitative low-temperature spectral asymptotics for reversible diffusions in temperature-dependent domains: Introduction

-Because of the fact that energetic barriers contribute exponentially to the slowest timescales in the small-noise limit~$\beta\to\infty$, the literature has focused on the case where metastability occurs in the presence of energetic barriers, and this is also the case for this work.
-However, entropic barriers are often relevant to applications, most notably in the context of cellular biology, and recent works have started to tackle rigorously spectral asymptotics for the so-called narrow escape problem, for systems in which the asymptotic parameter is not the temperature but instead the size of a vanishing exit region for a Brownian motion in a confining spatial domain (which corresponds to a purely entropic trapping mechanism).
+Finally, let us notice that, because of the fact that energetic barriers contribute dominantly to the slowest timescales in the small-noise limit~$\beta\to\infty$, the literature has focused overwhelmingly on the case where metastability occurs in the presence of energetic barriers, as does the present work.
+However, entropic barriers are often relevant to applications, most notably in the context of cellular biology, and recent works have started to tackle rigorously spectral asymptotics for other metastable systems, in particular the so-called narrow escape problem, where the asymptotic parameter is not the temperature but instead the size of a vanishing exit region for a Brownian motion in a confining spatial domain (which corresponds to a purely entropic trapping mechanism).
 For rigorous results in this direction, we cite~\cite{FNO21} where coarse asymptotics of the spectrum of the Laplacian with mixed Dirichlet--Neumann boundary conditions are given in the limit of a vanishing absorbing region, as well~\cite{AKKL12,LRS24} where finer asymptotics of low-lying eigenvalues and normal derivatives of the associated eigenmodes are derived, in a model two-dimensional situation.

-Let us finally mention that the previous works~\cite{LN15,DGLLPN19} have applied semiclassical techniques to the Witten Laplacian, motivated by the numerical analysis of Arthur Voter's accelerated dynamics methods, respectively Hyperdynamics and Temperature Accelerated Dynamics.
-In this work, we pursue this path, deriving useful results to analyze the third and last of the accelerated dynamics methods of Voter, namely the Parallel Replica method, in the low-temperature regime.
+We finally mention that the previous works~\cite{LN15,DGLLPN19} have applied semiclassical techniques to the Witten Laplacian, motivated by the numerical analysis of Arthur Voter's accelerated dynamics methods, respectively Hyperdynamics~\cite{V97} and Temperature Accelerated Dynamics~\cite{SV00}.
+This work in some sense continues in this vein, deriving rigorous results to analyze the third and last of the accelerated dynamics methods of Voter, namely the Parallel Replica method~\cite{V98}.